DeKalb County DUI Lawyers

 DDS-1205 form

-Regardless of whether you have actually received a DDS-1205 form, it is important for you to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.
+Regardless of whether you have received a DDS-1205 form, you must understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.

-2. Request an administrative hearing: This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
-This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the DeKalb DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing the DeKalb DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
+This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
+This track is where a request for an administrative hearing in your DeKalb DUI case is submitted to the Georgia Department of Driver Services challenging the DeKalb DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration or for refusing the DeKalb DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.

-3. Properly waive your right to an administrative hearing and have an ignition interlock installed: This track came into effect July 1, 2017.
-This allows the first DUI arrest in five years for Georgia licensed drivers to be able to drive in the state of Georgia and fight their DeKalb DUI criminal case without losing the privilege to drive.
-It comes with a cost of course.
-It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services and you will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit, or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the DeKalb DUI officer’s request for a state-administered chemical test.
-If you choose this track, we highly advise that you install the ignition interlock first, then go to DDS within 30 days from the date of arrest to obtain the permit (a checklist to see if you are eligible for the ignition interlock device permit is attached).
+This track came into effect July 1, 2017.
+This allows you to properly waive your right to an administrative hearing in your Cobb DUI case and have an ignition interlock installed.
+If you choose this option and this is your first DUI arrest in five years, and you are a Georgia licensed driver, you will be able to drive in the state of Georgia and fight your DeKalb DUI criminal case without losing the privilege to drive.
+It comes with a cost, of course.
+It involves waiving your right to an administrative hearing through the Georgia Department of Driver Services.
+You would need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the DeKalb DUI officer’s request for a state-administered chemical test.
+If you choose this track, we highly advise installing the ignition interlock first, then going to DDS within 30 days from the date of arrest to obtain the permit (a checklist to see if you are eligible for the ignition interlock device permit is attached).
 There are obvious concerns and pitfalls in choosing this track.
-For many people, the stigma of having the ignition interlock device installed in their vehicle is just not worth it.
-The ignition interlock device is also expensive: it requires an installation fee as well as a monthly monitoring fee.
+For many, the stigma of having the ignition interlock device installed in their vehicle is not worth it.
+The ignition interlock device is also expensive, requiring installation and monthly monitoring fees.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

-• An Application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the DeKalb DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);
+• An Application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the DeKalb DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest) or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);

 • The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

-• The person must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against his or her Georgia driver’s license;
+• The person must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against their Georgia driver’s license;

-• If the person holds a Georgia commercial driver’s license (CDL), he or she must downgrade to a non-commercial Georgia driver’s license in order to obtain and maintain the permit;
+• If the person holds a Georgia commercial driver’s license (CDL), they must downgrade to a non-commercial Georgia driver’s license to obtain and maintain the permit;

-• The person must surrender his or her Georgia driver’s license, either to the arresting officer at the time of arrest or to DDS prior to issuance of the permit; and,
+• The person must surrender their Georgia driver’s license, either to the arresting officer at the time of arrest or to DDS before issuance of the permit; and,

 • The person must pay a $25.00 permit fee to the Georgia Department of Driver Services.

-Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS through the production of satisfactory monthly monitoring reports prior to DDS removing the ignition interlock restriction from the permit.
-A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device, but it may only be renewed one time once the permit holder becomes eligible to reinstate his or her driver’s license.
+Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS by producing satisfactory monthly monitoring reports before DDS removes the ignition interlock restriction from the permit.
+A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device.
+Still, it may only be renewed one time once the permit holder becomes eligible to reinstate their driver’s license.
 Following the designated term of successful compliance, the ignition interlock device restriction may be removed from the limited driving permit in person at a DDS customer service center for a fee of $100.00 (or $90.00 if removal of the restriction is requested by mail or other approved alternate means).
 The removal fee is in addition to any reinstatement fee that may be required.

-The scope of the hearing is very limited:
+The scope of the license suspension hearing is minimal:

 • Whether your DeKalb DUI officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or

-• Whether the person was involved in a motor vehicle accident or collision resulting in serious injury or fatality; and
+• Whether the person was involved in a motor vehicle accident or collision resulting in severe injury or fatality and

 • Whether at the time of the request for the test or tests the DeKalb DUI officer informed the person of the person’s Implied Consent rights and the consequences of submitting or refusing to submit to such test; and